Dean Cain Believes Someone Is Behind Alyssa Milano’s Protest Against Georgia Abortion Law

 Superman actor Dean Cain says he can’t believe that actor Alyssa Milano is supporting women’s reproductive rights in Georgia of her own accord, and believes someone or some group is behind her political activism.
 Cain is questioning Milano’s protesting of the Georgia law governing abortion rights.

-The Daily Mail says that Cain has been speaking out against Milano and 50 other actors who oppose the Georgia heartbeat abortion ban, and in support of his new right to life themed movie, Gosnell: The Trial of America’s Biggest Serial Killer, about a Pennsylvania doctor who performed abortions.
+The Daily Mail says that Cain has been speaking out against Milano and 50 other actors who oppose the Georgia heartbeat abortion ban, and in support of his new right-to-life-themed movie, Gosnell: The Trial of America’s Biggest Serial Killer, about a Pennsylvania doctor who performed abortions.

 Cain says that Milano was one of the actors who signed a letter threatening to pull support for movie and television projects filmed in Georgia if the abortion ban goes through.
 Cain says that Hollywood has no right to tell Georgia what to do because they don’t share the same morals, and they shouldn’t threaten the state economically.

-The law, which would prevent abortion after a fetal heartbeat is detected, is awaiting the signature of Republican Gov. Brian Kemp, and Cain believes that the Hollywood sponsored letter, which was also signed by Alec Baldwin, Amy Schumer and others, in an effort to stop the governor from signing the legislation.
+The law, which would prevent abortion after a fetal heartbeat is detected, is awaiting the signature of Republican Gov. Brian Kemp, and Cain believes that the Hollywood-sponsored letter, which was also signed by Alec Baldwin, Amy Schumer, and others, is an effort to stop the governor from signing the legislation.

 Dean Cain attacks 'ridiculous' hubris of Hollywood for trying to undermine abortion ban laws and suspects Alyssa Milano isn't protesting women's rights at her own will https://t.co/aL94KOVj4o